Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Acupuncture for Psoriasis: Is It Effective?

-The treatment goals for psoriasis are usually to minimize symptom severity, reduce the frequency of flares, and increase periods of disease remission.
-Standard treatment of psoriasis usually comprises a combination of pharmacological approaches (such as topical creams, oral corticosteroids, biologics, or ultraviolet phototherapy) and lifestyle changes.
+The treatment goals for psoriasis are usually to minimize symptom severity, reduce the frequency of flares, and increase periods of disease remission (when you don’t have symptoms).
+Standard treatment of psoriasis usually comprises a combination of medical approaches (such as topical creams, oral corticosteroids, biologics, or ultraviolet phototherapy) and lifestyle changes.

-There is also increasing interest in alternatives to Western medicine, such as acupuncture, to complement standard psoriasis treatment.
+There’s also increasing interest in alternatives to Western medicine, such as acupuncture, natural remedies, or Chinese herbs, to complement standard psoriasis treatment.
 As one member of MyPsoriasisTeam commented, “I have had to do a wraparound approach including natural treatments to maintain positive results for my severe psoriasis.”

-Clinical studies haven’t confirmed the direct benefits of acupuncture on psoriasis or psoriatic arthritis, but a growing body of evidence shows that alternative therapies like acupuncture therapy may be an effective part of holistic treatment for psoriasis symptoms.
+Clinical studies haven’t confirmed the direct benefits of acupuncture on psoriasis or psoriatic arthritis (PsA), but a growing body of evidence shows that alternative therapies like acupuncture therapy may be an effective part of holistic treatment for psoriasis symptoms.

 What Is Acupuncture?

-Acupuncture is a complementary or alternative treatment and a type of traditional Chinese medicine dating back more than 2,500 years.
+Acupuncture is an alternative treatment and a type of traditional Chinese medicine dating back more than 2,500 years.
 Acupuncture involves inserting very thin needles into the skin.
 It’s believed that the needles and their strategic placement at specific points on the body (called acupoints or acupuncture points) may help stimulate the nerves and reduce pain.

 There are several types of acupuncture, including: